rkBrunecz/projectJR/README.txt

 2. Go to "PROJECT" tab at the top and click on "Properties"

 3. Under "Configuration Properties", click on "C/C++" and click "General".
 Make sure "All Configurations" is selected in the drop down called
 "Configuration" at the top left.

 4: At the top where it says "Additional Include Directories", copy your path to SFML's "include" folder and paste it here.

-5. Click on "Preprocessor" and copy: "SFML_STATIC" into the box that is called "Preprocessor Definitions"
+5. Click on "Preprocessor" which is under "C/C++" and copy: "SFML_STATIC" into the box that is called "Preprocessor Definitions"

 6. Now navigate to "Linker" under "Configuration Properties" and click "General".
 Copy the path to the SFML "lib" folder and paste it where it says
 "Additional Library Directories".
 (9th box down)

 7. Navigate to "Input" under "Linker".